MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage-vm-failover-virtual-networks.md

 - Ensure that the virtual switch and logical switch settings are valid and match in the VMM fabric.
 If they don't, network attach operations might not succeed after failover.
 - The primary VM must be connected to a virtual network
 - The replica VM must not be connected to a network
 - Only one IP address must be assigned to each network adapter of the primary VM.
 Run this command to ensure this.
-If there is more than one connected network adapter on the VM, run it for adapter by changing the array index.
+If there's more than one connected network adapter on the VM, run it for adapter by changing the array index.

     ```powershell
     $VMOnPD = Get-SCVirtualMachine -Name "VM Name" | where {$_.IsPrimaryVM -eq $true}